Lil-Strudel/.dotfiles/.github/README.md

 Here are my dotfiles!

+They are managed by YADM

+Originally this was just an awesomewm conf for Xorg, but now I am playing with sway.

+Thats why I migrated everything to YADM so I can use classes to control which configs get applied

 If you would like to setup your linux env just like mine, here's how you can do that!

 Steps: